peeveen/karaokemanager/README.md

 This utility was created so that it could work with any karaoke player.
 For it to "drive" the player, you need to provide it with a driver.

 Currently, one driver exists, for Winamp, the 90s music player for Windows.
-You should install that first with `pip`.
+If you want to use that driver, you should install it first with `pip`.

 - [PyPI link](https://pypi.org/project/karaokemanagerwinampdriver/)
 - [GitHub link](https://github.com/peeveen/karaokemanagerwinampdriver)